Sena WiFi Adapter Security Assessment & Vulnerabilities

 CertGraph

 Certgraph is a tool I’ve been developing to scan and graph the network of SSL certificate alternative names.
 It can be used to find other domains that belong to an organization that may be several orders removed and not always obvious.
 Background The idea for this project came about after examining the SSL certificate for XKCD.com.
-If you look closely at the screenshot below you will see that the SSL certificate used on XKCD....
+If you look closely at the screenshot below you will see that the SSL certificate used on XKCD.com is also valid for many of domains which have no relationship to XKCD or Randall Munroe. ...

 April 6, 2018 · 7 min